Conquering Trails and a New OT Practice

 “I took my first job as an occupational therapist in a pediatric setting and I immediately loved it,” she recalls.
 “Working with kids is such a joy and seeing them grow and learn is so rewarding.
 I also enjoy supporting their parents and sharing my neurodiversity affirming approach with them.
 Because Tufts exposed me to so many different opportunities, I was able to discover my passions within OT.”

 Hunter remains connected to the Tufts community and keeps in touch with many of her former classmates and professors.
 “I am so grateful for the relationships I built while at Tufts.
-The faculty really encouraged us to find what motivated us.
+The faculty really encouraged us to find what motivates us.
 I felt very supported during my time at Tufts and continue to experience that support today.”